Forensic Accounting Services

 - Support modifications – financial analysis and investigation.

 Wickes Forensic Accounting & Consulting, LLC can investigate issues that arise in bankruptcy cases, such as fraudulent conveyance, concealment of assets, and unreported income, as well as preferential payments to insiders and the level of consideration for assets conveyed.
-In addition, Pamela Wickes has experience investigating the factors leading to insolvency.
+In addition, we have experience investigating the factors leading to insolvency.
 The “badges of fraud” and co-mingling of personal and business transactions related to piercing the corporate veil will be considered, as necessary.